20 Jul The Arctic Heals ~ Access to public land to heal the wounds of a nation in pain

 The Arctic is one of those incredible places that defies imagination and fills the heart and mind with wonders beyond belief.
 In a remote wilderness area so far from our lives in the 48 United States it is a shining example how public land can be protected and preserved for future generations to enjoy even though many people will never visit there.
 Described by some as “a vast wasteland” the Arctic is a complex and fragile ecosystem teaming with countless plant and animal species that mark the carrying capacity of life on our planet.
 If we can maintain the ecological balance of the Arctic, mitigate the negative impacts of climate change and continue to make this a place where musk ox, caribou, dall sheep, fox and polar bears cannot only survive but thrive, there is hope for the rest of the Earth.
 We can heal our world.

 That’s why it’s important to bring the story of the Arctic into the consciousness of the American people.
-This week my friend Chad Brown, the creative mind behind Soul River Inc, will bring a group of young people into the Arctic Refuge to experience this remarkable landscape.
+This week my friend Chad Brown, the creative mind behind Soul River Inc and his new nonprofit Love Is King will bring a group of young people into the Arctic Refuge to experience this remarkable landscape.
 In the company of fellow veterans of America’s recent wars Chad aims to use the healing power of nature most profound in the Arctic to bring peace to the shattered souls of fighting men and women of our armed forces as well as hope to a new generation of children whose life circumstances seem to be without the opportunity to succeed.

 “As fly fishing as our vehicle on the Ivashik River it is also our platform between urban youth and veterans on our expedition to understand climate change up close and personally,” he wrote in a recent Facebook post.